josematiasrivero/mockupdd/HowToAddWidgets.md

 ### style.css

-- Just in case the widget you're adding is inside a div container, you musk a special class to this css file.
+- If the widget you are adding is inside a `div` container, you must add a special class to this css file.
 Example:

   ```css